gldeng/aevatar-framework/docs/tickets/AEVT-001-TaskTracker.md

   - 🚫 Blocked: Unable to proceed due to dependencies or issues
 - All unit tests are now passing (13 tests passing, 1 skipped)
 - Integration test for MongoDB is implemented as a placeholder and skipped
+- The MetricsGrainStorage implementation has been refactored to use System.Diagnostics.Metrics instead of Activity tracing for better performance and focused metrics collection